-impressed by his

-weeks before the

-conference meet."

-Krebs won

-despite being a relative newcomer to

-the sport.
-He didn't

-even throw javelin

-intramural football

-in high school.
-"I

-saw him in an

-game and was
+Sophomore Joel Krebs (left), junior Ben Dillow, and senior Victoria Black anchored the Bruins at the NCAA national meet in Oshkosh, Wis.
 "At first I wasn't too sure about it," Krebs said.
 "But I had a roommate on the team, and coach seemed to think I had a decent arm, so I gave it a shot."

-Joining Krebs as an All-American was Ben Dillow (Jr., Kirkland, Wash.), who finished third in the decathlon with 6,925 points.
+Ioining Krebs as an All-American was Ben Dillow (Ir., Kirkland, Wash.), who finishe Joining Krebs as an All-American was Ben Dillow (Jr., Kirkland, Wash.), who finished third in the decathlon with 6.925 points.
 Their finishes earned the Bruins 16 team points and a tie for 18th in the final men's team results.
 At the Northwest Conference championships, the Bruin women finished second and the men fifth.
-NWC women champions were Rachel Giffey-Brohaugh (Jr., Renton, Wash.) in the 800, Victoria Black (Sr., Baker City, Ore.) in the pole vault, and Katie Alaimo (Jr., The Dalles, Ore.) in the long jump.
+NWC women champions were Rachel Giffey-Brohaugh (Jr., Renton, Wash.) in the 800.
+Victoria Black (Sr., Baker City, Ore.) in the pole vault, and Katie Alaimo (Jr., The Dalles, Ore.) in the long jump.
 For the men, Krebs won the javelin, Ryan Forbes (So., Jackson, Wyo.) the decathlon, and Jake Moe (Sr., Anchorage, Alaska) the steeplechase.

-Men tee off

-The university's NCAA Division III intercollegiate athletics program continues to grow with the addition of a men's golf team this fall.

-Men's golf will be the 15th intercollegiate sport and seventh men's sport

-offered by George Fox.
+Krebs won despite being a relative newcomer to the sport.
+He didn't even throw javelin in high school.
+"I saw him in an intramural football game and was impressed by his arm," Smith says.
+The coach asked Krebs to consider joining track.
+Men tee off The university's NCAA Division III intercollegiate athletics program continues to grow with the addition of a men's golf team this fall.
+Men's golf will be the 15th intercollegiate sport and seventh men's sport offered by George Fox.
 The university added a women's golf team in the fall of 2006.
 The Bruins' home course will be the new Chehalem Glenn Golf Course in Newberg, which opened in the summer of 2005.
 The collegiate golf season is played in both the fall and spring semesters.
 The university is seeking an associate head coach for the program.
 MaryJo McCloskey, coach of the university's women's golf team, will serve as coordinator for both programs.
 Other intercollegiate men's sports sponsored by the university include soccer, cross country, basketball, baseball, tennis, and track and field.
 George Fox sponsors eight women's sports: volleyball, cross country, soccer, basketball, softball, golf, tennis, and track and field.
 George Fox will be the ninth and final team in the Northwest Conference to offer men's golf.
 Other Northwest Conference schools are Lewis & Clark College, Linfield College, Pacific University, Pacific Lutheran University, the University of Puget Sound, Whitman College, Whitworth College, and Willamette University.
-Faith at work